Fall 2018 RHS Seminars

 Taught by Elijah Fielding, PA-C, Family Healthcare

 Learn to take blood pressures, do basic lab tests, take patient histories, and explore patient confidentiality issues.
 In addition, discover universal precautions and leave this class ready to interact with patients.
 This seminar is highly encouraged for students interested in participating in Health Fairs, Cultural Immersion Trips, and other patient exposure activities.
-If you do not have any other health license (Pharm Tech, CNA, MA, EMT).
+If you do not have any other heath (Pharm Teach, CNA, MA, EMT).